QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Introduction

 First-order methods rely only on first-order information of the problem.
 Particularly popular among first-order methods are the proximal algorithms, also known as operator splitting methods.
 Such methods can typically be described in terms of simple operations, and their iterations are relatively inexpensive.
 They may, however, exhibit slow asymptotic convergence for ill-conditioned problems.
 The recently proposed OSQP solver \cite{stellato2020osqp}, based on the alternating direction method of multipliers (ADMM), addresses this crucial issue somewhat by means of preconditioning.

 It is generally difficult to extend the aforementioned methods to be able to find stationary points of nonconvex QPs, without additional assumptions.
 Augmented-Lagrangian-based algorithms such as the ADMM, for example, would require surjectivity of the constraint matrix \(A\) \cite{li2015global,bolte2018nonconvex,bot2020proximal,themelis2020douglas}.
-Some proposals have been made for interior-methods to solve nonconvex QPs \cite{ye1992affine,absil2007newton}, but these methods were found to often exhibit numerical issues in our benchmarks.
-Finally, global optimization of nonconvex QPs has been the topic of a large amount of research, see for example \cite{sherali1995reformulation,burer2008finite,chen2012globally}, but this is a separate issue and will not be discussed further here, as we are only interested in finding a stationary point.
+Some proposals have been made for interior-\review{point} methods to solve nonconvex QPs \cite{ye1992affine,absil2007newton}, but these methods were found to often exhibit numerical issues in our benchmarks. \review{The active-set solvers SQIC \cite{gill2015methods} and qpOASES \cite{ferreau2014qpoases} are also able to find critical points of nonconvex QPs and include checks for second-order sufficient conditions to identify local minima.
+However, the former is not publicly available and the latter is tailored to small-to-medium-scale problems.} Finally, global optimization of nonconvex QPs has been the topic of a large amount of research, see for example \cite{sherali1995reformulation,burer2008finite,chen2012globally}, but this is a separate issue and will not be discussed further here, as we are only interested in finding a stationary point, \review{characterized by the first-order necessary conditions for optimality.

+As mentioned in \cite[Result 2.1]{gill2015methods} for instance, the second-order necessary and sufficient condition for optimality requires the positive-definiteness of \(Q\) over all feasible directions orthogonal to the local gradient.
+However, verifying this condition requires finding the global minimizer of an indefinite quadratic form over a cone, which is an NP-hard problem \cite{cottle1970classes}.
+The authors of \cite{gill2015methods} propose additionally a necessary (but not sufficient) second-order criterion verifiable in polynomial time, which consists of verifying the positive-definiteness of \(Q\) on the nullspace of \(A_\I\), where \(\I\) is the index set of active constraints.
+This paper restricts itself to considering only first-order conditions, with the exception of using the criterion above a posteriori in the simulations on nonconvex QPs in \cref{sec:Simulations}.}

 In this paper we show that the proximal augmented Lagrangian method (P-ALM), up to a simple modification, still enjoys convergence guarantees without convexity or surjectivity assumptions.
 In particular, this allows us to extend the recently proposed convex QP solver QPALM \cite{hermans2019qpalm} to nonconvex QPs.